compmeist/memtest/README.md

 # memtest
 Test Integrity of RAM in Strips using this small C program

-Compile using your platform's C compiler, and run from the CLI.
+Compile using your platform's C compiler, and run from the shell / commmand line.

 Only two parameters needed to run.